Last Modified July 19, 2017

 The ‘tropical island’ splash park which includes designated areas suitable for families, toddlers and pre-teens is now open.

-The new splash park replaces the former paddling pool at the park, which opened in 1999 and, over the past few years, had encountered some operational difficulties.
+The new splash park replaced the former paddling pool at the park.
 It has been funded by section 106 money, which is money given to the council through the planning process for local development.

 Tennis courts and multi sports courts